dw61/climate/README.md

 Youtube Audio Library

-Figure edits in Adobe Photoshop, Video edits in iMovie
+Edits in Adobe Photoshop and iMovie